 A person with autism can have a number of different sensory issues, and can over-sensitive to one sense and under-sensitive to another.
 Sensory issues can have a huge impact on all other aspects of a person’s life.
 When a person is stressed, the sensory issues can become much worse.

 Autism cannot be diagnosed through a simple blood test or examination.
 Instead, autism is diagnosed using observation and looking at developmental history.
-There are two main diagnostic criteria that set out the characteristics of autism.
+There are two main diagnostic manuals that set out the characteristics of autism.

 The International Classification of Diseases version 10 (ICD-10) which is written by the World Health Organisation